Skip to main content

 This is true both in animal and fungal cells with a single defined MTOC, as well as in plant cells, which have multiple, dispersed sites of microtubule nucleation.

-This page titled 12.5: Microtubule Organizing Centers is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by E. V. Wong via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 12.5: Microtubule Organizing Centers is shared under a CC BY-NC-SA 3.0 license and was authored, remixed, and/or curated by E. V. Wong via source content that was edited to the style and standards of the LibreTexts platform.